-- .22 The actuary would construct integrated scenarios by combining two or more risk factors whose combination gives rise to an adverse scenario. - .23 In developing integrated scenarios, the actuary would consider how risk factors interact.
+- .22 The actuary would construct integrated scenarios by combining two or more risk factors whose combination gives rise to a plausible adverse scenario. - .23 In developing integrated scenarios, the actuary would consider how risk factors interact.
 For example, the impact of combining adverse scenarios for two or more risk factors, where each is associated with a relatively high probability, may give rise to an integrated adverse scenario to which the insurer's financial condition is sensitive.
 In such cases, an integrated scenario would be constructed by combining stress tests related to two or more risk factors.
-An integrated scenario would be designed so as to itself constitute an adverse scenario. - .24 Repealed
+An integrated scenario would be designed so as to itself constitute a plausible adverse scenario. - .24 An integrated scenario would be included in the minimum of three plausible adverse scenarios required by paragraph 2520.32 if the integrated scenario was found to be one of the three most adverse scenarios.